FFmpeg/FFV1/ffv1.md

 | sd   | Sample difference coded with the method described in (#coding-of-the-sample-difference)   |
 Table: Definition of pseudo-code symbols for this document. {#tablePseudoCodeSymbols}

-The same context that is initialized to 128 is used for all fields in the header.

 The following MUST be provided by external means during initialization of the decoder:

 `frame_pixel_width` is defined as `Frame` width in `Pixels`.